THE HISTORY OF ENTRIES OF NEPTUNE IN PISCES

 Neptune is in Pisces now (since April 4, 2011 at 13:37 UT) and we are in the middle of a revolutionary time.
 I wondered if this corresponded with earlier positions of Neptune in Pisces, or in other words: what happened when Neptune entered Pisces in history?

 In this article I am going back in time to Neptune in Pisces in 376, 702, 866, 1029, 1193, 1357, 1522, 1684 and 1848 to see what to expect this time.
 Neptune will leave Pisces in 2025.
 In the meantime transit Neptune will make aspects with your sunsing, Ascendant, MC and planets.
 Often these transits will be confusing and confronting you with your ideals, dreams and beliefs.
 This confrontation is resonating in the history of Neptune in Pisces.
 It takes written history and civilizations to see in what way the change of sign of Neptune, moving from Aquarius to Pisces, reflected real events on the long term.
 The effect of the media (from singers/troubadours to papers and Twitter) in those periods is evident.
 There were little or none of such ways to spread news and gather people when you back in time.
-That is why I stopped at 702.
-The 8 examples will show you that Neptune’s entrance in Pisces influenced religions and ideologies in many ways, often accompanied by revolts.
+That is why I first stopped at 702.
+The examples below will show you that Neptune’s entrance in Pisces influenced religions and ideologies in many ways, often accompanied by revolts.

 In 376 the Migration Period (see Wikipedia) began that ended the Roman Empire and was the start of the Early Middle Ages.
 From February 375 till March 379 Neptune was in the first degrees of Pisces.
 Neptune in Pisces mirrored a period of ideological wars and revolutionary changes.
 The Migration Period lasted for ages, but started then, with Neptune in early Pisces.